tpoisot/ms_pop_networks/ms_pop.md

 is able to get hold of, and eventually consume, juveniles from a turtle species.
-This interaction can only happen when the turtle is small enough for the morphotraits of the bug to allow to consume it, and as such will vary trhoughout the developmental cycle of both species. @choh_predator-prey_2012 demonstrated through behavioral assays that preys which evaded predation when young were more likely to predate juvenile predators than the "naive" individuals; their past interactions shaped behavioral traits that alter the
+This interaction can only happen when the turtle is small enough for the morphotraits of the bug to allow to consume it, and as such will vary throughout the developmental cycle of both species. @choh_predator-prey_2012 demonstrated through behavioral assays that preys which evaded predation when young were more likely to predate juvenile predators than the "naive" individuals; their past interactions shaped behavioral traits that alter the